-The Authority supplements the mandatory external audit judgements by assessing itself against the good practice elsewhere.
+The authority supplements the mandatory external audit judgements by assessing itself against the good practice elsewhere.
 This, together with the Authority's own performance management framework, provides the evidence needed to ensure a culture of continuous performance improvement.
+The council also conducts satisfaction surveys of both residents and employees to use as a further gauge to measure success.

 Inherent within the review of internal control arrangements is the need to assess the extent of compliance with statutory requirements and the Authority's rules and regulations, which includes not only its Financial and Contract Procedure Rules but also its Scheme of Delegation, and Codes of Conduct.
-In addition, the Head of Internal Audit is required to produce an Annual Report and provide opinion on the effectiveness of the authority's Audit and Standards Committee and evaluate the effectiveness of risk management, control and governance processes, taking into account public sector internal auditing standards or guidance..
+In addition, the Head of Internal Audit is required to produce an Annual Report and provide opinion on the effectiveness of the authority's Audit and Standards Committee and evaluate the effectiveness of risk management, control and governance processes, and taking into account public sector internal auditing standards or guidance.
+The council has been without a Head of Internal Audit for a part of the year following the retirement of the previous officer and this assurance has not been provided.
+However, the council's senior auditor has been involved in the deliberations of the Corporate Governance Group with respect to the effectiveness of the governance framework and played a part in considering improvements actions.
+It is anticipated that the audit team will be fully staffed again in the 2018/19 financial year.

 Fylde Borough Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The Corporate Governance Group, which comprises the Chief Executive, Section 151 Officer, Monitoring Officer, Head of Governance and the Head of Internal Audit, has been given the responsibility to annually review the corporate governance framework and to report to Audit and Standards Committee on the adequacy and effectiveness of the Code and the extent of compliance with it.
+The Corporate Governance Group, which comprises the Monitoring Officer and Director of Resources, Section 151 Officer, Head of Governance and the Head of Internal Audit, has been given the responsibility to annually review the corporate governance framework and to report to Audit and Standards Committee on the adequacy and effectiveness of the Code and the extent of compliance with it and its work is referenced above.

-The review of effectiveness is informed by the work of the Directors within the Authority who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.
+The review of effectiveness is informed by the work of the Directors and the respective Heads of Service within the Authority who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.

 The Group also receives assurance statements on an annual basis covering each of the Council's service areas.
-These assurance statements show the extent of compliance within each Directorates service areas are concerned with key corporate procedures designed to embed good governance and internal control.
-In addition, the group has taken account of external assurance sources including the external auditor's Annual Audit Letter and 'ISA 260 report to those charged with governance'.
+These assurance statements show the extent of compliance within each council's service areas are concerned with key corporate procedures designed to embed good governance and internal control.
+In addition, the group has taken account of external assurance sources including the external auditor's Annual Audit Letter, 'ISA 260 report to those charged with governance' and a peer review of the internal audit service conducted against the UK Public Sector Internal Audit Standards...

 Internal Audit has carried out an annual programme of reviews as approved by the Audit and Standards Committee.
 The managers of the services and functions reviewed have each agreed actions and priorities arising from the review and the achievement of those actions is monitored on an ongoing basis by the Authority's Internal Audit service.
-Any significant failure to achieve agreed actions is reported to members of the Audit and Standards Committee, who can require an explanation from the Director concerned.

 The Strategic Risk Management Group meets regularly to review achievement of control measures in relation to strategic risks identified in the annual risk identification exercise.
-In addition, Internal Audit now carries out an annual review of the risk management framework in accordance with the terms of the Risk Management Policy.
+In addition, Internal Audit carries out an annual review of the risk management framework in accordance with the terms of the Risk Management Policy.